h2-open-source/ToxiChatBot/README.md

 MONGO_PASSWORD=
 ```

-Go:
+### Go:
 ```
 yarn start
 ```

-This will create an ngrok tunnel, then sart up the dev server behind it.
+This will create an ngrok tunnel, then sart up the dev server behind it and automatically update the Telegram webhook to point at your tunnel.